spacemeat/humon/README.md

 To load a Humon trove, invoke one of `hu::Trove`'s static member functions:

-    auto trove = hu::Trove::fromString("{foo: [100, 200]}"sv);
+    auto desResFromRam = hu::Trove::fromString("{foo: [100, 200]}"sv);
-    auto troveFromFile = hu::Trove::fromFile("data/foo.hu"sv);
+    auto DesResFromFile = hu::Trove::fromFile("data/foo.hu"sv);

-These each return a `hu::Trove` object.
-Once you have a trove, all the loading from source is finished, and it's fully ready to use.
+These each return a `std::variant<hu::Trove, hu::ErrorCode>` object.Once you have a trove, all the loading from source is finished, and it's fully ready to use.
 You'll use the trove to get access to nodes and their data.

+> The error code is set if there was a problem loading the token stream before tokenization could begin.
+Bad parameters or an unusable encoding will disallow a trove from even being created.
+Beyond that point, a trove is made and returned, and will contain all the tokenization and parsing errors in the token stream.

 There are several ways to access a node.
 To get the root node, which is always at node index 0:

+    auto & trove = std::get<hu::Trove>(desResFromRam);

     auto rootNode = trove.root();
     // or